-**Please note: Unfortunately, our funding doesn't allow for us to fund US citizens.
+**Please note: our funding only allows for us to fund US citizens.
 Support can be granted to permanent residents with the proper documentation.
 Students from the University of Michigan are not eligible.

 REU projects are available in many different biophysical areas.
 Please click here for a list of specific faculty interests.
 You may assume that every faculty member is interested in hosting an REU student.
 REU research areas in Biophysics at Michigan include:

 - Biomolecular Structure & Dynamics